-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (11 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 II emerges as the winner of the match-up (14 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon M100 vs Olympus E-M5 II

 This is why hands-on reviews by experts are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).